 Digital engineering is simply an art involved in the creation, collection, and integration of data using a digital skillset.
 This can be in product design, modeling, or in the manufacturing process.
 In essence, digital engineering incorporates automation, Industry 4.0, and the digital thread in its endeavors.
 Industry 4.0 or the fourth industrial revolution is a standalone form of digital engineering.
 Unlike its predecessor, which advanced computers and automation to enable advanced robotics as a supplement for the human taskforce along assembly lines, Industry 4.0 integrates computers and automation in a whole new manner.

 Industry 4.0 remotely links computers to robots and assimilates high-end machine learning algorithms with the capabilities of programming and controlling robots.
-Thus, industry 4.0 brings on an interface of computer monitory systems that control physical processes on in a manufacturing floor.
+Thus, Industry 4.0 benefits manufacturing by bringing on an interface of computer monitory systems that control physical processes on in a manufacturing floor.
 As a proponent of digital engineering, the digital thread consists of advanced modeling and simulation tools that link materials to the design, processing, and manufacturing system.
 As a result, the digital thread facilitates real-time evaluation of process potential to guide informed decision making for the future.

 Shifting Engineering Landscapes